Virginia

 If the voter has only been convicted of a misdemeanor, they can vote.

 A person who has been convicted of a felony in a Virginia state court may register to vote and vote only if their rights have been restored.
 Previous Governors of Virginia have prioritized rights restoration and have been restoring rights of formerly incarcerated Virginia residents on an ongoing basis.
-If a person has a felony conviction in Virginia, they may check on the status of their restoration at the Secretary of the Commonwealth’s Restoration of Rights webpage (https://solutions.virginia.gov/RestorationOfRights/Search).
+If a person has a felony conviction in Virginia, they may request that their rights be restored and check on the status of their restoration at the Secretary of the Commonwealth’s Restoration of Rights webpage (https://solutions.virginia.gov/RestorationOfRights/Search).
 If a person has a felony conviction in a state other than Virginia, that person must first have their rights restored in that state before being able to register to vote in Virginia.
 Note that in many states restoration is automatic upon completion of the sentence.

 Questions about voting in Virginia?